Surface acoustic wave: SAW in microfluidics

 In recent years, attention has been drawn to using SAWs to drive microfluidic actuation and a variety of other processes.
 Owing to the mismatch of sound velocities in the SAW substrate and fluid, SAWs can be efficiently transferred into the fluid, creating significant inertial forces and fluid velocities.
 This mechanism can be exploited to drive fluid actions such as pumping, mixing, and jetting.[8]
 To drive these processes, there is a change of mode of the wave at the liquid-substrate interface.
 In the substrate, the SAW wave is a transverse wave and upon entering the droplet the wave becomes a longitudinal wave.[9]
 It is this longitudinal wave that creates the flow of fluid within the microfluidic droplet, allowing mixing to take place.
 This technique can be used as an alternative to microchannels and microvalves for manipulation of substrates, allowing for an open system.

 This mechanism has also been used in droplet-based microfluidics for droplet manipulation.
 Notably, using SAW as an actuation mechanism, droplets were pushed towards two or more outlets for sorting.
 Moreover, SAWs were used for droplet size modulation, splitting, trapping, tweezing, and nanofluidic pipetting.
 Droplet impact on flat and inclined surfaces has been manipulated and controlled using SAW.

 PDMS (polydimethylsiloxane) is a material that can be used to create microchannels and microfluidic chips.
 It has many uses, including in experiments where living cells are to be tested or processed.
 If living organisms need to be kept alive, it is important to monitor and control their environment, such as heat and pH levels; however, if these elements are not regulated, the cells may die or it may result in unwanted reactions.
 PDMS has been found to absorb acoustic energy, causing the PDMS to heat up quickly (exceeding 2000 Kelvin/second).
 The use of SAW as a way to heat these PDMS devices, along with liquids inside microchannels, is now a technique that can be done in a controlled manner with the ability to manipulate the temperature to within 0.1 °C.

+The development of Flexible Surface Acoustic Wave (SAW) devices has been a significant driver in the advancement of wearable technology and microfluidic systems.
+These devices are typically fabricated on polymer substrates, such as Polyethylene Naphthalate (PEN) and polyimide, and utilize sputtering deposition of materials like AlN and ZnO.
+This combination of flexibility and advanced materials has expanded their application potential across various fields.